mitre/saf-training-lab-environment/README.md

 # saf-training-lab-environment

-The InSpec Assessor Lab is a GitHub Codespaces environment that makes it quick and easy for you to start learning and working on executing your own InSpec profiles.
+The InSpec Assessor Lab is a GitHub environment that makes it quick and easy for you to start learning and working on executing your own InSpec profiles.

-It is also a great quick and easy way to test and demonstrate what you have learned or collaborate with others to get help with what you are working on.
+It is also a great, quick, and easy way to test and demonstrate what you have learned or collaborate with others to get help with what you are working on.
 ## Overview of the Lab

-The Codespece is setup to be very low overhead, we use the base 'Codespace Linux Community Image' along with a simple `setup.sh` script to quickly add the tools you need to get started easily along with two containers to act as testing targets.
+The repository is setup to be very low overhead, we use a simple `setup.sh` script to quickly add the tools you need to get started easily, along with two containers to act as testing targets.
 ### Lab Components

 - CodeSpaces Linux Base Community Image